keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 More often though, they can be an enabling step for people to grow.

 <!-- what it boils down to -->
-This could all sound stupid: e.g. "just accept love man -- let people do stuff for you."
+This could all sound stupid: e.g. "just accept love man -- let people do stuff for you," but I don't think it is as simple as "just" and "let make it out to be.
 What this all seems to boil down to then is: a lack of self trust and a lack of self worth.
 You won't accept help, because you don't trust yourself to work to ween off it.
 You won't accept love, because you don't think you give people enough value to earn it.
 This might all sound dramatic, but I think it is the fall out from the strategy: "I will never have debt if I never owe anyone anything."
 Economics live in all things; social interactions aren't safe from this.
-The is always (even if only implicit) a social ledger that tallies how much "worth" a person has to you.
+There is always (even if only implicit) a social ledger that tallies how much "worth" a person has to you.
 This is simultaneously reductive and complex.
 None the less, it is true.